tejassaboo/TejasSaboo/README.md

 I am an experienced academic researcher, full-stack software engineer and architect, machine learning engineer, leader, and artist.
 I spent the past two summers interning at Trend Micro where I worked on customer-centric cybersecurity, cloud architecture, data science and telemetry, and software projects that delivered on company OKRs.
 I have contributed to machine learning and artificial intelligence, electrical engineering, and epidemiology research, and I hope to continue to advance technology and scientific knowledge throughout my life.

-I have always been passionate about entrepreneurship, so I am currently serving as the Partnership Management Co-Lead for UT Austin's Longhorn Entrepreneurship Agency (LEA).
+I have always been passionate about entrepreneurship, so I am currently serving as the Partnership Management Lead for UT Austin's Longhorn Entrepreneurship Agency (LEA).
 Shoot me an email if you are an entrepreneur, lead or work at a startup, or have anything you would like to share with or teach entrepreneurially-minded students at UT!
 I am also involved in UT Senate of College Councils.
 Let me know if there are any initiatives you would like us to take on!

 I am open to collaborating on projects and creating communities and connections.
 If there is absolutely any way I can help you, feel free to reach out!